 Improving cybersecurity and optimizing the use of resources are very good reasons for investing into an identity access management system.
 The third and perhaps most important reason is compliance.

 IAM tools are a great and reliable way of fulfilling both internal and external compliance regulations.
-Such regulations include, but are not limited to, the GDPR and PCI-DSS, as well as TISAX in Germany or HIPAA in the USA.
+Such regulations include, but are not limited to, the GDPR and PCI-DSS, as well as TISAX in Germany or HIPAA and the SOX Act in the USA.